 What are Bi-Directional Amplifiers – BDA and Distributed Antenna Systems (DAS)?

-A Bi-Directional Amplifiers (BDA) is a signal booster used to enhance and maintain wireless and two-way radio communications inside and around a structure (buildings).
-BDAs are commonly used to enable uninterrupted communication in areas often referred to as dead areas such as: parking garages, stairwells, tunnels, and other enclosed or obstructed areas.
+A Bi-Directional Amplifier (BDA) is a signal booster used to enhance and maintain wireless and two-way radio communications inside and around a structure (buildings).
+BDAs are commonly used to enable uninterrupted communication in areas often referred to as dead areas such as parking garages, stairwells, tunnels, and other enclosed or obstructed areas.

 A properly designed and installed system ensures uninterrupted wireless and radio signal communications for law enforcement professionals, firefighters, and EMTs responding to emergencies; fires, medical emergencies, and domestic threats.

 There are a variety of BDAs to consider based on the building materials, site layout, and additional site conditions that may result in signal interference.
 The right amplifiers/repeaters will boost and distribute a signal covering various frequencies if the correct system design is implemented.
 For example, the correct power and gain capabilities need to be selected based on your specific site conditions.
 However, the wrong ones can result in signal failure when two-way radio signal communications are needed the most by emergency responders and police.

 You’ll find BDAs are incorporated into Distributed Antenna Systems (DAS) for wireless communications within and around buildings.
 The building owner or operator is responsible for testing their building and they are required to install a system that meets the jurisdiction’s applicable code.

 A distributed antenna system is a network of spatially separated antenna nodes connected to a common source via a transport medium.
 DAS provides wireless service within a geographic area or structure and may be deployed indoors (iDAS) or outdoors (oDAS).
 In general, DAS is used to increase wireless signals within and around buildings.